Well, well, what do we have here? If it isn't me.

 "As fucked as possible."

-Chuckling at the blonde's sour face, Gaara offered his help by buttoning the other's shirt, which Naruto didn't complain about.
+Chuckling at the blonde's sour face, Gaara offered help by buttoning his shirt, which Naruto didn't complain about.

 "I have a meeting in an hour, y'know", he told, only to be laughed at.